1. What exactly is ‘Trust and Security’ in the digital field? Is it just about cybersecurity?

 When logistics businesses move goods and services across borders, they interact with different logistics systems in different Eastern partner countries and the EU.
 This creates technical barriers hampering the instant exchange of logistics information between countries.
 In addition, legal frameworks for logistics processes and information systems being developed are not the same in these countries, making logistics processes even longer and more complicated.
 This translates into higher logistics costs, and delays in the delivery of goods and services.

-The Digital Transport Corridor between the Baltic and the Black Sea helps to organise logistics processes and electronic transport data flow so that information is exchanged instantly between logistics chain participants (traders, freight forwarders, customs, other government agencies and consumers), optimising the flow of goods and services and saving time and money.
+The Digital Transport Corridor between the Baltic and the Black Sea should help to organise logistics processes and electronic transport data flow so that information is exchanged instantly between logistics chain participants (traders, freight forwarders, customs, other government agencies and consumers), optimising the flow of goods and services and saving time and money.

 Electronic commerce – or eCommerce – refers to the sale of goods through electronic transactions carried out on computer networks.
 While the EU is a single market that allows the free exchange of goods and services between member states, goods and services cannot easily be exchanged between the EU and Eastern partner countries, due to differences in eCommerce legislation, standards and ecosystem.